inrhythm/java-api-test/README.md

 [Using the the following JSON feed:](http://jsonplaceholder.typicode.com/posts)

-Create a command line application to read on the above JSON feed using HTTP.
+Create a command line application to read the above JSON feed using HTTP.
 Please perform the following tasks:

 1. Clone this repo
 2. [Install Maven](https://maven.apache.org/index.html) if it is not all ready installed on your local.